consensus-shipyard/ipc-libs/README.md

 IPC currently uses [a fork of Lotus](https://github.com/consensus-shipyard/lotus), that we like to call _Eudico_, to run its subnets.
 The IPC agent does nothing by itself, and is just an orchestrator over existing subnet deployments.
 To ease the deployment of new subnets and nodes, we provide a set of convenient scripts to deploy all the infrastructure required to run IPC.

 ### Install infrastructure scripts
-All the infrastructure scripts assume live in [Eudico's repo](https://github.com/consensus-shipyard/lotus/tree/spacenet/scripts/ipc), and assume a working installation of Docker.
+[Eudico](https://github.com/consensus-shipyard/lotus/tree/spacenet/scripts/ipc) provides a set of infrastructure scripts, which assume a working installation of Docker.
 To install Docker [follow this link])(https://docs.docker.com/get-docker/) and choose your working environment.

-With Docker installed, you can `make install-infra` to have all the infrastructure scripts available locally.
-This make rule will build the docker image that you need to run subnets, and install the infrastructure scripts in the `./bin` folder.
+With Docker installed, you can then `make install-infra` in this repository to clone the eudico repo, build the docker image that you need to run subnets, and install the infrastructure scripts in the `./bin` folder.

 To check if the installation was successful you can run the following command, and it should return a similar output:
 ```bash